abhijeetk/af-binder/docs/afb-overview.md

 Each ***binder*** **afb-daemon** is in charge to bind one instance of an application or service to the rest of the system, applications and services.
-Within AGL, the connexion between services and/or applications is tuned by the AGL framework and the AGL system.
+Within AGL, the connection between services and/or applications is tuned by the AGL framework and the AGL system.